ilorele/Shopping-List-Mobile-App/README.md

 ````

 # Shopping List Mobile App
-This is a solo project from Scrimba.
+This is a project from Scrimba.
 I learned how to use Firebase’s realtime database to create my first mobile app.